-Dust seals may be modified, changed or removed if the fork remains totally oil-sealed be modified or changed.
+Dust seals may be modified, changed or removed if the fork remains totally oilsealed.

+MECHANICAL FORKS: Original internal parts of the homologated forks may be modified or changed.
 After market damper kits or valves may be installed.
 The original surface finish of the fork tubes (stanchions, fork pipes) may be changed.
 Additional surface treatments are allowed.